oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/button.md

 ## To - href

-If you need to use a button such as a vue-router link or an external link you can do it with the properties (`to`: vue-router link) or (`href`: html external link)
+If you need to use a button such as a vue-router link or an external link you can do it with (`href`: html external link)

 </Card>